-3. The costs are typically lower than going through probate court.
+2. The costs are typically lower than going through probate court.

-5. Beneficiaries can receive their inheritance quickly.
+3. Beneficiaries can receive their inheritance quickly.

-9. There is no need to post an estate bond.
+5. There is no need to post an estate bond.

+A Texas Small Estate Affidavit is an important tool for those administering the estates of loved ones who have passed away.
 With the benefits of filing a small estate affidavit in Texas, you can quickly and efficiently distribute the assets of your loved one’s estate.

-Do you need an Experienced Probate Attorney to help?
+Do You Need an Experienced Probate Attorney to Help?